From London leaving on M3

 Take road to Bristol.
 Leave on A37 signed Shepton Mallet.
 Pick up directions above from M5 Ston Easton and Gurney Slade etc.

 From the Bath and West Showground (site of New Wine, Bath and West Show, Antiques Fair etc.)

 We are approx. a ten minute drive away.
-Almost opposite the main entrance gates see the turning to Evercreech.
+Almost opposite the main entrance gates there is a turning towards Evercreech.
 Take this road into Evercreech.
-Take first turning left in main square ( just past the pharmacy).
+Take the first turning left in the main square ( just past the pharmacy).
 At the cross roads turn right followed by second left, following signposts to Batcombe.
-Pass through open countryside for 2 ½ miles through Westcombe and keep on the SAME road to rather awkward offset cross roads with a white house (with green windows) perched in the middle of a triangle of roads.
-Go straight across here into Back Lane.
+Pass through open countryside for 2 ½ miles through Westcombe and stay on this road until you reach rather awkward offset cross roads with a white house (with green windows) perched in the middle of a triangle of roads.
+Go straight across into Back Lane.
 This is a very narrow lane so please take care.
-Follow it to the end and trun left, comtinuing up and out of the village.
-As you come up a lsight hill there will be a set of garages on the right hand side and just beyond this is Shortwood Farmhouse.
-Little Shortwood is located down the driveway on the left hand side.
+Follow it to the end and turn left, continuing up and out of the village.
+Continue for approx. 1/2 mile until you see some garages slightly back from the road on your right hand side.
+The cottage is is located just beyond this, the main house is called Shortwood Farmhouse.

 The nearest train station is approximately 5 miles away at Castle Cary, which is on the main line to London Paddington.
 There are usually taxis waiting at the station.
 It is probably essential for one member of a visiting party to have a car whilst staying at Little Shortwood (or bicycle).